By using this site, you agree to the Privacy Policy and Terms of Use.

 “Whoever enters into or upon property in the possession of another with intent to commit an offense or to intimidate, insult, or annoy any person in possession of such property, or having lawfully entered into or upon such property, unlawfully remains there with intent thereby to intimidate, insult, or annoy any such person, or with intent to commit an offense, is said to commit ‘criminal trespass’.”

 As per the interpretation of Section 441 IPC, possession, rather than ownership, is the specific objective of criminal trespass.
-Criminal trespass occurs when a person enters another person’s legally owned property to cause the owner fear, offense, or irritation, or to break the law.
+Criminal trespass occurs when a person enters another person’s legally owned property to cause the owner fear, offense, irritation, or break the law.

 Elements: